vbrandl/HSP-Churn-Report/report.md

 ## Dashboards

 For the evaluation we created some dashboards to graphically illustrate the results.
+Since BMS already comes with a Grafana instance, we could use that to create the dashboards.
 The following dashboard shows for example the average duration of all sessions of the different botnets in a time period.
 The time period can be set arbitrary but the datasets must be in the database to see reasonable results.

 ![Average duration](average_duration.png)